Youth justice team privacy notice

 - Given custodial sentences.

-Data is also needed to enable the YOT to comply with the requirements to provide statistics regarding levels of activity and effectiveness in addressing and reducing youth offending for Government departments such as the Home Office and Youth Justice Board.
-The YOT is required to provide and contribute to reports for local agencies and Council boards such as the Youth Crime Prevention Partnership, Council Scrutiny Committees and the Public Health department.
+Data is also needed to enable the YJS to comply with the requirements to provide statistics regarding levels of activity and effectiveness in addressing and reducing youth offending for Government departments such as the Home Office and Youth Justice Board.
+The YJS is required to provide and contribute to reports for local agencies and council boards such as the Youth Crime Prevention Partnership, Council Scrutiny Committees and the Public Health department.
 This is to inform evaluations of current services and to help plan for future services to meet local need.

 Who the information is shared with